 When something bites, try to hold down your mouse button and ease off as necessary rather than just click-mashing.
 It's easier to control where the green bar goes with this method.

-Sometimes, you'll get fish that jerk you around a lot.
+Sometimes, you'll get fish that jerks you around a lot.
 If a fish suddenly nosedives, don't follow its lead — letting go suddenly will cause your green bar to bounce at the bottom of of the fishing bar, which can sometimes make things worse.

 If you're finding fishing difficult, do know that the more you do it, the more you level that skill up, and the easier it will be in the future.